SCRIPTURE OR MYTH?

 The government carries the sword in order to punish evildoers.

-For he is the minister of God to thee for good.
-But if thou do that which is evil, be afraid; for he beareth not the sword in vain: for he is the minister of God, a revenger to execute wrath upon him that doeth evil.
+For he is God’s minister to you for good.
+But if you do evil, be afraid; for he does not bear the sword in vain; for he is God’s minister, an avenger to execute wrath on him who practices evil.
 (Romans 13:4)

 Because of the four errors we are discussing the Christian churches are not furnishing the secular governments with moral guidelines.
 How will the governments punish evil if the Christian churches themselves do not know what evil is?
 If the Christians are not required to walk in righteousness, how can they expect the secular governments to practice righteousness?
 It is a ridiculous, horrible state of affairs!